 Deploying sound zones at outdoor venues

 To help solve these challenges, MONICA deploys an acoustic system with sound zones at the venue.
-The system consists of novel sound field control schemes which provide an optimised sound field in the audience area while minimising the exposure to noise in neighboring areas.
+The system consists of novel sound field control schemes which provide an optimised sound field in the audience area (bright zone) while minimising the exposure to noise in neighboring areas (dark zones).
 Thus, at the front of the stage, the music can be louder for a better concert experience, whereas sound level is reduced outside the concert area and in a selection of quiet zones.
 The sound levels are automatically controlled by the system, adjusting for changes in weather or audiences.

 Additionally, information about the sound levels is displayed and used for different purposes, i.e. moving to a quieter zone, checking that regulations are kept, studying health aspects etc.